 In summary, there are many patterns of accessibility that attempt to describe the success conditions from the end user experience.
 Since these patterns can be achieved through several technical implementations, automated testing software frequently relies on warnings as an indication that manual testing is required.
 Since many development teams focus solely on errors, the equally valid warnings are ignored and the patterns are not truly evaluated.

-Where Accessibility Testing Tools Succeed
+3 Areas Where Accessibility Testing Tools Succeed

 There are numerous errors that automated web accessibility testing cannot reliably catch.
 But the following categories represent some of the 30% of accessibility issues that testing software can reliably detect.